docker/docs/content/manuals/billing/details.md

 1. Sign in to the [Docker Billing Console](https://app.docker.com/billing).
 2. Select **Billing information** from the left-hand navigation.
 3. On your billing information card, select **Change**.
-4. Update your billing contact and billing address information as needed, then select **Update**.
+4. Update your billing contact and billing address information, then select **Update**.

 {{< /tab >}}
 {{< tab name="Legacy Docker subscription" >}}